EDUCATORS FOR EQUITY GRANT PROGRAM

 - Applicant must provide:

-- (1) school/classroom demographics by racial/ethnic subgroup;
+- (1) school/classroom demographics by racial/ethnic subgroup (in percentages);

 - Applicant must provide a program overview/summary which must include a description of the program/activity, including: